tabalinas/jsgrid/README.md

     autosearch: true,       // triggers searching when the user changes the selected item in the filter
     items: [],              // an array of items for select
-    valueField: "",         // name of property of item to be used as value textField = "",         // name of property of item to be used as displaying value
+    valueField: "",         // name of property of item to be used as value
+    textField: "",          // name of property of item to be used as displaying value
     selectedIndex: -1       // index of selected item by default }